Ham and Turkey Sliders

 Instructions

-• Lay the ham slices and then the turkey slices over the roll bottoms so all of the bread is covered.
+5. Lay the 8 slices honey ham and 8 slices smoked turkey over the roll bottoms so the bread is covered edge to edge.
 I'm usually able to put 4 slices per layer.
-Lay the cheese over the meats, letting the slices overlap until all the meat is covered.
+Lay the 6 slices provolone cheese over the meats, letting the slices overlap until all the meat is covered.
+Add any optional toppings you're including now.

-• Bake the sliders for 15 minutes, or until the cheese is melted and the rolls are golden and slightly crispy.
+8. Bake the sliders for 15 minutes, or until the cheese is melted and the rolls are golden and slightly crispy.

 Video